 Organic cotton is a natural, renewable and biodegradable fibre.
 It benefits cotton producers and the environment in developing countries by avoiding the harmful effects of toxic pesticides, and the reduced cost of production improves social conditions.
 Consumers in the UK also benefit from garments that are manufactured without the use of thousands of toxic and carcinongenic chemicals.
-By contrast the non-organic cotton industry is a huge source of global environmental pollution, using almost one quarter of all the world’s insecticides and 10% of pesticides, social conditions for cotton growers can be poor, with poverty, health problems and suicide common, and thousands of chemicals are used to turn raw material into clothes, towels, bedding and other items that we put next to our skin every day.
+By contrast the non-organic cotton industry is a huge source of global environmental pollution, using almost 16% of all insecticides, social conditions for cotton growers can be poor, with poverty, health problems and suicide common, and thousands of chemicals are used to turn raw material into clothes, towels, bedding and other items that we put next to our skin every day.

 Organic cotton provides the following benefits: